gridap/MiniQhull.jl/README.md

 ## Installation

-**MiniQhull** itself is installed when you add and use it into another project.
+**MiniQhull** is installed when you add and use it into another project.

-Please, ensure that your system fulfill the requirements.
+Please, ensure that your system fulfill the requirements (see below).

 To include into your project form Julia REPL, use the following commands: